viniciussoares/helabs.github.com/_posts/work/en/2014-05-30-espn-tempo-real.md

-about: Tempo Real is the property of ESPN Brazil and shares the same domain of ESPN.com.br.
-Its function is to transmit coverage of games and sport events "live".
-It is answering the demand that until not long ago only the TV and Radio did.
+about: Tempo Real is a property of ESPN Brazil and shares the same domain of ESPN.com.br.
+It's used for live coverage of games and sports events and it's answering a demand that until not long ago only the TV and Radio did.

-status: The project is already online and being used by a variety of sports fans.
-The time wouldn't be more appropriate, being released a few weeks before of the World Cup.
-Especially for those fans who have not been luck to have a flexible work schedule for be capable to watch all games.
-Because Tempo Real can be accessed by smartphone and tablets.
+status: The project is already live, being used by a variety of sports fans.
+Released a few weeks before the 2014 World Cup, the time wouldn't be more appropriate.
+Specially for those fans who haven't been lucky enough to have a flexible work schedule or wouldn't be capable of watching all games.
+It even has a mobile version, delivering an optimized experience for smartphone and tablet users.

-what_has_been_done: One of the biggest challenges in the development of Real Time was to develop a system that presented update of games as quickly as possible and maintain this efficiency even in a very large variation of the increased flow of users.
-In addition, we had an entire work to adapt the design and functionality to access the tablet and smartphone without losing quality.
-On the receipts of live data and allocating them, we chose to use for this AngularJS.
-We achieved a great performance.
+what_has_been_done: One of the biggest challenges on the development of Tempo Real was to develop a system that presented event updates as quickly as possible, maintaining the same efficiency even with a large number of simultaneous users.
+In addition, we worked to adapt the product design and user experience to mobile devices without compromising quality.
+We choose to use AngularJS to build the client side.
+We achieved great performance.